 Becton Dickinson Tube Top Design Can’t Be Trademark, Court Rules

 Becton Dickinson & Co.
-(BDX), the medical device maker, lost a challenge to a ruling from the U.S. Patent and Trademark Office.
+(BDX:US), the medical device maker, lost a challenge to a ruling from the U.S. Patent and Trademark Office.

 In a decision handed down yesterday, a federal appeals court said the patent Office’s Trademark Trial and Appeal Board acted properly in refusing to register the design of a closure cap for blood collection tubes as a trademark.